 These are all questions people don’t typically think about when they start investing their money.
 They focus primarily on the investments themselves; buying low and selling high.
-But what most people don’t realize is that by rebalancing your investments you can actually make more money!
+But what most people don’t realize is that rebalancing your investments can actually make you more money!
 Here’s the what, why and how.

 What does rebalancing mean?
+Case Study

 Think about it this way: every investment is like a rolling wave, moving up and down, some more quickly than others.
-Now, it’s impossible to predict the future and know exactly when each wave will hit its peak or bottom, so when one of our investment waves has risen fairly high it makes sense to take some money off the table and put it into the other investments whose waves have not yet peaked.
+Now, it’s impossible to predict the future and know exactly when each wave will hit its peak or bottom, so when one of our investment waves has risen fairly high it makes sense to take some money off the table and put it into the other investments who's waves have not yet peaked.

-In my guide Building a Bullet-Proof Portfolio, I talk in depth about asset classes and allocations, but here are the basics to get you started.
+In my guide Building a Bulletproof Portfolio, I talk in depth about asset classes and allocations, but here are the basics to get you started.

 How do I rebalance my investments?
+Case Study